primesearch/mfakto/README.txt

 Additional notes:
 - As an alternative, you can use the OpenCL SDK from the Khronos Group instead: https://github.com/KhronosGroup/OpenCL-SDK/releases
-- However, be aware you will need to manually set the OCL_ROOT environment variable as this SDK does not come with an installer.
-- It is also important to note this SDK only contains a single .lib file in each package.
-You will need to remove "x86" and "x86_64" from the paths in Configuration Properties > Linker > General > Additional Library Directories.
+- Please note the AMD installer automatically sets the OCL_ROOT environment variable.
+Developers using a different SDK will have to manually configure the variable in the system settings, and the library and include paths in the project properties.
 - You may have to relaunch Visual Studio before it recognizes changes to environment variables.